TUD-RST/pytrajectory/doc/source/guide/start.rst

 Dependencies
 ------------

-Before you install PyTrajectory make sure you have the following dependencies installed on your system.
+PyTrajectory depends on the following packages: which should automatically be installed during installation process:

 * numpy
 * sympy
 * scipy
-* optional
-   * matplotlib [visualisation]
+* matplotlib
-   * ipython [debugging]
+* ipydex (for debugging)

 PyPI
 ----